 Worried about your drinking?

-If you are worried about your own or someone else’s drinking, there is help available to you.
+If you are looking for help for your own or someone else’s drinking, there is support available to you.

 Speak with your GP about what support might be available to you or someone you are concerned about.
 This is a great first step in finding help.